cyberphone/I-JSON-Number-System/README.md

 This is not compliant with `JSON.parse()`;

 ### W3C Payment Request
-The payment request API defines a monetary amount as:
+The payment request API defines a monetary amount as
 ```WebIDL
 dictionary PaymentCurrencyAmount {
     required DOMString currency;